jon49/blog/content/post/functional_or_oo_javascript.md

    - fun
 ---

 > When people are first exposed to JavaScript and its minimal set of tools (functions, objects, prototypes, and arrays), many are underwhelmed.
-Therefore, in order to â€œmodifyâ€ JavaScript to conform to their idea of what it takes to model software solutions, they very often seek out or re-create class-based systems using the primordial ooze.
+Therefore, in order to “modify” JavaScript to conform to their idea of what it takes to model software solutions, they very often seek out or re-create class-based systems using the primordial ooze.

 > \- Michael Fogus *Functional Programming*